1. You can actually act like a KID!

 10. We, the Directors, want you to love camp as much as we do.

-Kat works every day to ensure that her campers have the same fun, safe and silly camp experience that she had.
+Kat works every day to ensure that her campers have the same fun, safe and memorable camp experience that she had.

 While Jason did not grow up at camp, he decided camp, Kamaji specifically, is so important that he made it his full-time job.
 He has seen firsthand how special the experience has been for Kat and wants to be part of creating that for campers now.
-Plus, Kat and Jason feel camp is SO important, that they are raising their son, Caleb, at Kamaji…until he is old enough to go to his own boys’ camp!
+Plus, Kat and Jason feel camp is SO important, that they are raising their children, Caleb, Felicity, and Ethan at Kamaji…(Caleb and Ethan, just until they are old enough to go to their own boys’ camp!)